 COVID-19 Homelessness Services

 The City of Santa Rosa is working to support individuals experiencing homelessness to protect this vulnerable population and the community at large from greater spread of COVID-19.
-Following the Order of the Sonoma County Public Health Officer on March 17, 2020 and guidance provided by the Centers for Disease Control (CDC), the City has taken several steps to address homelessness amid the coronavirus pandemic, including establishing a Safe Social Distance Program set up in an area of the parking lot at Finley Community Center.
-This site will be utilized to provide a temporary, managed social-distancing space for unsheltered populations.
+Following the Order of the Sonoma County Public Health Officer on March 17, 2020 and guidance provided by the Centers for Disease Control (CDC), the City has taken several steps to address homelessness amid the coronavirus pandemic.

 City Actions to Date to Address Homelessness During COVID-19

+- Sanitation facilities provided for unsheltered individuals.
 In coordination with the County of Sonoma, portable toilets and hand washing stations were placed at or near known encampments within the City to help prevent the spread of COVID-19.
 Additionally, the City placed debris containers near these encampments.
+These services concluded with the closure of the encampment at Fremont Park in August 2020.

 Updates on Homeless Support from the County of Sonoma Read about additional actions being taken by the County of Sonoma to protect those experiencing homelessness amid the public health emergency on the County's Homeless Support Information page.